 - SSL Certificate – As we mentioned earlier, you need an SSL certificate to protect your online store.
 This should be provided by the web hosting company you choose.

-- PCI Compliance – You also need to choose PCI compliant hosting to securely accept credit card payments.
+- PCI Compliance – You also need to choose PCI compliant web hosting to securely accept credit card payments.

 - Support and Backups – Pick web hosting that provides great support, updates, and backups whenever you need them.